 4.3 The Upshot: Free Will Is Compatible With Unconscious Intentions

-If my new intuition is right, then one or more premises of the anti-free-will argument are false, which reinvigorates the possibility that our intentional actions can be free.
+If my new intuition is right, then one or more premises of the unfree-because-unconscious argument are false, which reinvigorates the possibility that our intentional actions can be free.

 We have arrived, then, at the following conclusion: whether or not a person is free is not a matter of their becoming aware of an intention as (or before) the intention (or its correlates) form.
 Indeed, it is not surprising, upon reflection, that we have to form an intention before we can become aware of it—regardless of whether we are “free”.

 Of course, I have only (i) redescribed a phenomenon and (ii) reported how my intuitions changed.
 As with much of philosophy, philosophers are convincing only insofar as we share philosophers’ intuitions.
 And if our disagreement comes down to having different intuitions about unconscious intentions and free will, then we might wonder if our disagreement is just philosophical, or if it is, at least in part, psychological.